cameroncircowestfalltechnik/Image_Compare/README.md

   -Changed I/O to feature digitial input/output for alarm signals and mold status.
   -Changed workflow of image capture to be inline with actual use case.
 Ie. a single control image is maintained as opposed to taking a new one every time.
   -Designed to maintain images and adapt processing for two image states.
-  -Added Gui elements to rest and view the control images.
+  -Added Gui elements to rest and view the control images as well as toggle access to alarms.
   -File transmission to the server was removed.

 # Files